AHSAppDevTeam/Voxmap/README.md

 3. Set the environmental variable `KEY` as our AES-CBC JSON Web Key, then `make encrypted`
 4. Push your changes

+## How to update the labels

+1. Do it by hand lol
+2. I will make an editor for this soonishly<sup>TM</sup>

 ## Long-term to-do list

 * 3<sup>3</sup> × upscaling